Waklio/Waklio/README.md

 In my tech journey, I'm particularly hyped about:

 - Web Development: I'm deeply fascinated by the world of web development, with a primary focus on front-end technologies.
-- I'm enthusiast of embedded Systems & IoT: I'm always exploring new ways to blend technology seamlessly into our environment, especially in the realm of embedded systems and IoT.
+- I'm enthusiast of embedded Systems & IoT and i'm always exploring new ways to blend technology seamlessly into our environment, especially in the realm of embedded systems and IoT.

 🚀 Skills